Diocese of Madison: 2003 to present

-Bishop Robert C. Morlino from the Diocese of Helena was named the fourth bishop of the Diocese of Madison in 2003 by John Paul II.
-Morlino supported the application of Summorum Pontificum, an apostolic letter issued by Pope Benedict XVI in 2007 on the use of the Tridentine Mass.
+Bishop Robert C. Morlino from the Diocese of Helena was named the fourth bishop of the Diocese of Madison in 2003.
 Morlino celebrated the Tridentine Mass in several parishes.
 He ordered all the parishes to move the tabernacles in their churches to central places of prominence.
 Morlino encouraged parishioners to receive communion on the tongue while kneeling, and he encouraged pastors to enlist exclusively male altar servers.

-One of Morlino's main objectives was to increase the ordination of priests in the diocese.
-He helped raise $44 million for the endowment fund "Priests for Our Future".
-The number of seminarians grew from six to 30 during his episcopate, one of the largest increases in the United States.
+Morlino helped raise $44 million for the endowment fund "Priests for Our Future".
+The number of seminarians grew from six to thirty during his episcopate, one of the largest increases in the United States.
 Catholics in his diocese had divided opinions of him.

+In March 2005, St. Raphael's Cathedral was heavily damaged in an arson attack.
+William J. Connell was arrested and charged with arson and other crimes, but was deemed incompetent to stand trial due to paranoid schizophrenia.
+After later being deemed competent, he was tried and convicted.
+In June 2007, Connell was sentenced to 15 years in prison followed by 15 years of close supervision.
+In April 2007, Morlino released plans to erect a new cathedral on the existing site.
+However, the plans were never realized.

-In May 2009, Morlino announced that due to budget cuts, he was closing the Catholic Multicultural Center, which provided food and other support for residents on Madison's south side.
+In May 2009, Morlino announced that due to budget cuts, he was closing the Catholic Multicultural Center in Madison, which provided food and other support for residents on Madison's south side.
 A handoff to local parish administration and fundraising drive was announced one week later.

-In March 2009, Morlino dismissed Ruth Kolpack from her post as a pastoral associate at St. Thomas the Apostle in Beloit, citing her alleged breaches of orthodoxy.
+In March 2009, Morlino dismissed Ruth Kolpack from her post as a pastoral associate at St. Thomas the Apostle Parish in Beloit, citing her alleged breaches of orthodoxy.
 In a brief meeting with Kolpack, he asked her to take an oath of loyalty to the church.
 Morlino also demanded that she renounce her 2003 doctoral thesis, which advocated women's ordination in the Catholic Church and the use of inclusive language relating to God.
 Morlino fired Kolpack after she refused this last demand.
 Morlino died in 2018.

-The current bishop of the Diocese of Madison is Donald J. Hying of the Diocese of Gary.
-He was appointed by Pope Francis in 2018.
-In 2023, Hying announced the grouping of all the parishes into 30 pastorates to be run by multiple priests.
-This reorganization was meant to relieve some of the administrative duties of the diocesan priests.